wasmi-labs/wasmi/crates/c_api/README.md

 ### Build Features

-By default Wasmi's operator dispatch relies on LLVM tail-calling, which is only guaranteed in optimized builds.
-Unoptimized **Debug** builds (`-DCMAKE_BUILD_TYPE=Debug`) can therefore cause stackoverflows.
-To avoid this, the CMake build **automatically enables the `portable-dispatch` feature for Debug builds**, which selects a portable (loop-based) dispatch scheme that does not rely on tail calls.
-Release builds keep the faster tail-call dispatch.
+By default Wasmi's operator dispatch relies on LLVM tail-calling, which is only guaranteed on supported targets in optimized builds.
+The default-enabled `auto-dispatch` feature detects both conditions and automatically falls back to a portable (loop-based) dispatch scheme on unsupported targets or in unoptimized builds, so **Debug** builds and non-tail-call targets do not risk stackoverflows.
+You can still force portable dispatch on any build by enabling the `portable-dispatch` feature, which takes precedence over `auto-dispatch`.

 You can enable `portable-dispatch` (or any other Cargo feature) for any build by passing additional cargo flags via `WASMI_USER_CARGO_BUILD_OPTIONS`: